nicholaskajoh/alphacoder.xyz/content/blog/land-great-startup-internship.md

 Don’t go through the front door
 -------------------------------

 Going through the front door means applying to a company directly e.g from a job ad or sending them an email.
-Many Nigerian startups don’t have formal internship programs.
+Many startups don’t have formal internship programs.
 As such, its hard to find good internship job ads on/offline.
 Also, from personal experience sending tons of emails, I’ve found that a good number of companies don’t respond.
 The ones that do usually say something along the lines of “sorry, we’re not recruiting interns at this time” (really annoying).

 There was this company that said they didn’t take interns at the time but I knew people who were interning there.
 In fact, I asked someone who was interning there how he got in and he told me he “just got a call”.
 What was the interview process like?
 “I wasn’t interviewed”.
 Who called you?
 He refused to tell me.
 He definitely knew a top dog at the company.
 For sure.